Association of Space Explorers

-The Association of Space Explorers is a non-profit organization with a membership composed of people who have completed at least one Earth orbit in space (above 100 km, as defined by the Fédération Aéronautique Internationale.
-It was founded in 1985, and had over 400 members from 38 countries as of 2023.
+The Association of Space Explorers is a professional organization with a membership composed of people who have completed at least one Earth orbit in space (above 100 km, as defined by the Fédération Aéronautique Internationale.
+It was founded in 1985, and had over 300 members from 38 countries as of 2026.
 The organization provides a forum for the promotion of space exploration, as well as space science and engineering and environmental awareness.

 Inspired by his friendship with author Michael Murphy and involvement in the Esalen Institute's Soviet-American Exchange Program, NASA astronaut Rusty Schweickart established the Association along with cosmonauts Alexei Leonov, Vitaly Sevastyanov, and Georgi Grechko.
-The first Polish cosmonaut Mirosław Hermaszewski was one of the ASE's founding members.
+The first Polish cosmonaut Mirosław Hermaszewski was one of the ASE's founding members..
+A list of all founding members can be accessed in this official web page.

 Universal Astronaut Insignia and the Registry of Space Travelers

 In 2021, the Association of Space Explorers announced the creation of the Universal Astronaut Insignia.
 The pin is offered to space travelers in orbital and suborbital variants, so that all space travelers are eligible to wear it.
 "Andy [Turnage] and I noted that even though many nations have flown citizens in space, only NASA astronauts have a specially-designed insignia for that relatively small community.
 We wondered if the time had come to create a common insignia for all space travelers, from all nations — and indeed it has," said Michael Lopez-Alegria.

 Simultaneously, the association also created a Registry of Space Travelers that assigns a flight order number for each recipient of the Universal Astronaut Insignia, thus establishing a master record for spaceflight history.